Zabrane/qlnd/doc/LightningTickerplants.md

 date: December 2018
 keywords: bitcoin, lightning, blockchain, kdb+, q, tickerplant
 ---
-# Lightning Tickerplants: Pay-per-ticker with micropayments on the Lightning network
+# Lightning Tickerplants: Pay-per-ticker with micro-payments on the Lightning network

 # Introduction

-[Lightning](https://lightning.network/lightning-network-paper.pdf) is a technology designed to dramatically scale blockchains, like Bitcoin, by enabling high transaction throughput with greater privacy, and while preserving decentralized qualities.
+[Lightning](https://lightning.network/lightning-network-paper.pdf) is a technology designed to dramatically scale blockchains, like Bitcoin, by enabling high transaction throughput with greater privacy while preserving decentralized qualities.
 It is a layer two infastructure which builds upon the security and [smart contract](https://en.wikipedia.org/wiki/Smart_contract) functionality of the underlying base blockchain, analagous to how the HTTP application layer protocol builds on an underlying and reliable TCP layer.
-Lightning succeeds by allowing payments to be made off-chain through the technology of bidirectional [payment channels](#What-are-payment-channels), wherein the underlying (Bitcoin) network of nodes do not need to validate and record every transaction.
-Consequently, peer-to-peer payments made over the Lightning network can be performed in high volume, with micro value (hundreds of a cent), with low or zero fees and with near instant settlement times.
-Today, Lightning is one of the most [rapidly growing](https://1ml.com/statistics) networks in the cryptocurrency space, and is at the cutting edge of blockchain innovation.
+Lightning succeeds by allowing payments to be made off-chain through the technology of bidirectional [payment channels](#What-are-payment-channels), wherein the underlying network of nodes do not need to validate and record every transaction.
+Consequently, peer-to-peer payments made over the Lightning network can be performed in high volume, with micro value (less than a cent), with low or zero fees and with near instant settlement times.
+Today, Lightning is one of the most rapidly growing networks (see [Stats](https://1ml.com/statistics)) in the cryptocurrency space, and is at the cutting edge of blockchain innovation.

-Currently, many Lightning applications (LApps) are in the early stages of development but include [eCommerce integrations](https://blockstream.com/2018/01/16/lightning-charge/), [micro-payment paywalls](https://github.com/ElementsProject/wordpress-lightning-publisher) for content creators and [micro-payment tipping](https://tippin.me/) services (twitter).
-The micro-payment application, in particular, has the potential to transform how online content is monetised, moving from an add based, or yearly subscription based model, to a microfee pay-per-view model, eliminating fees common to third-party services like PayPal and Visa.
+Lightning application (LApp) development is also progressing quickly and includes [eCommerce integrations](https://blockstream.com/2018/01/16/lightning-charge/), [micro-payment paywalls](https://github.com/ElementsProject/wordpress-lightning-publisher) for content creators, [micro-payment tipping](https://tippin.me/) services (twitter), and multiple Custodial and Non-Custodial [wallet](https://lopp.net/lightning.html) implementations.
+The micro-payment application, in particular, has the potential to transform how online content is monetised by facilitating a micro-fee pay-per-view model, as oppossed to an add based or yearly subscription model.
-Lightning payments are also highly applicable to the **IoT** space, as the network can be used to implement a decentralized peer-to-peer payment layer for transactions between IoT devices, utilizing all of the networks key features, see [IoT and Lightning](https://medium.com/meetbitfury/the-internet-of-things-and-the-lightning-network-41b93dbb8456), [Bitcoin Payment-Channels for Resource Limited IoT Devices](https://arxiv.org/pdf/1812.10345.pdf) and [Micropayments between IoT devices](http://www.diva-portal.org/smash/get/diva2:1272048/FULLTEXT01.pdf).
+Lightning payments are also highly applicable to the **IoT space**, as the network can be used to implement a decentralized peer-to-peer payment layer for transactions between IoT devices, utilizing all of the networks key features, see [IoT and Lightning](https://medium.com/meetbitfury/the-internet-of-things-and-the-lightning-network-41b93dbb8456), [Bitcoin Payment-Channels for Resource Limited IoT Devices](https://arxiv.org/pdf/1812.10345.pdf) and [Micropayments between IoT devices](http://www.diva-portal.org/smash/get/diva2:1272048/FULLTEXT01.pdf).

 For cryptocurrency exchanges,
-integrating Lightning has the advantage of allowing users to more rapidly deposit and withdraw funds, and can enable exchanges to monetise market data in a completely new way, as seen in a recent [surebits](https://suredbits.com/) application, where customers  subscribe to streaming futures data from the BitMEX and Kraken exchanges using Lightning micro-payments.
+integrating Lightning has the advantage of allowing clients to more rapidly deposit and withdraw funds, or move funds between exchanges.
+Increasing the velocity of value transfer should in turn lead to greater market efficiency and reduce arbitrage opportunities.
+Lighting can also enable exchanges to monetise market data in a completely new way, as showcased in a recent [surebits](https://suredbits.com/) POC application, where streaming futures data from the BitMEX and Kraken exchanges can be made available to users on-the-fly with Lightning micro-payments.

-With the above potential applications in mind, this paper will explore Lightning network technology, and describe how the [qlnd](https://github.com/jlucid/qlnd) library can be used to interact with a running Lightning node, from within a q process, to **create payment channels** with peers, **generate invoices** for payment, and **route payments** rapidly across the network.
-As an example of how Lightning can be integrated into kdb+ based applications, this paper will describe how a kdb+ tickerplant can be easily modified to accept payments for market or sensor data on a per ticker basis, with near instant settlement and zero fees.
+With the above applications in mind, this paper will explore Lightning network technology, and describe how the [qlnd](https://github.com/jlucid/qlnd) library can be used to communicate with a Lightning node to **create payment channels** with peers, **generate invoices** for payment, and **route payments** rapidly across the network.
+As an example of how Lightning can be integrated into kdb+ based applications, this paper will illustrate how a kdb+ tickerplant can be easily modified to accept payments for market or sensor data on a per ticker basis, with fast settlement and zero fees.
-The paper will also discuss how multiple IoT devices, already running kdb+ to process data quickly, can authenticate and communicate with a single Lightning node to generate invoices and receive payment settlement notifications.
+The paper will also discuss how multiple IoT devices, already running kdb+ for data processing, can authenticate and communicate with a single Lightning node to generate invoices and receive payment settlement notifications.

 All tests were carried out using